Pentagon chief says shutdown hurts U.S. credibility with allies

 "It does cast a very significant pall over America's credibility with our allies when this kind of thing happens.
 It's nonsensical ...
 It's completely irresponsible," Hagel said.

-He urged Congress to "find a new center of gravity of responsibility and start to govern as is their responsibility."
+He urged Congress to "find a new centre of gravity of responsibility and start to govern as is their responsibility."

 (Editing by Nick Macfie)